Snipzwolf/match-three-game/README.md

 * Use something like [redux](http://redux.js.org/) or even jquery events to help structure communicating state changes between classes instead of calling class methods directly
   * You couldn't for example reuse the grid classes which could be fairly generic in something else until the refrences to other classes are removed

+* Preventing gem matches during the game intialization seems fairly inefficient and could lead to long loops ~~or even a infinite loop~~ while finding a gem that doesn't match
+  * Could just allow matches like some games do but seems lazy